andrewmunsell/lfx/README.md

 # LFX

-System for managing and controlling strands of LEDs.
+System for managing and controlling lights.
 The system is controllable over a network with a TCP/HTTP JSON-RPC API as well as a HTTP web interface.
+Different types of illumination devices can be controlled with different "connectors", and multiple fixtures are supported per LFX controller.
+Each LFX server can also pass on commands to other "slave" LFX servers, which allows for scenarios where you may have multiple Raspberry Pi devices connected to LED strands over SPI and allows the user to control ALL of these strands over a network connection from a master LFX server.

 LFX is distributed under the GNU GPLv3 license.